r-8848/Option-Pricing-Calculator/README.md

    - Dividend yield (if any)

 3. **Calculate Option Price**: Click the button to calculate the option price.
 The result will display the prices for both call and put options.

-### 🤝 Collaboration

-We welcome contributions from the community!
-Here’s how you can get involved:

-1. **Fork the Repository**: Click the "Fork" button on the top right to get a copy of the repository.
-2. **Clone Your Fork**: Use `git clone <your-fork-url>` to clone your forked repository to your local machine.
-3. **Create a Branch**: Use `git checkout -b feature-name` to create a new branch.
-4. **Make Changes**: Implement your changes and commit them with clear and descriptive messages.
-5. **Push Your Changes**: Use `git push origin feature-name` to push your changes to your fork.
-6. **Create a Pull Request**: Go to the original repository and create a pull request, describing your changes and the reasons for them.